 SO, not easy.
-Until, about two months later, I started to feel the effects.
+Until, about two months later, I started to feel the effects of meditating regularly.
 I felt more in balance, more connected to what was important to me, more at ease at juggling all the balls thrown at me.
-That doesn’t mean it always worked, and it certainly isn’t some magic tool that will relax you and turn you into some Buddha or Jedi Master-like (sorry if the references cause offense) person in no-time-at-all, but it has given me my personal super-power of being able to stay centered in situations that used to distract me from that, and that is a gift I do not want to miss anymore.
+That doesn’t mean meditation always worked, and it certainly isn’t some magic tool that will relax you and turn you into some Buddha or Jedi Master-like (sorry if the references cause offense) person in no-time-at-all, but it has given me my personal super-power of being able to stay centered in situations that used to distract me from that, and that is a gift I do not want to miss anymore.

 And how did things go with the training, you ask?
 They all meditated!
-From the team lead to the director, all joined in for 5 minutes, and two rounds, which blew my mind.
-I was expecting us to be doing 1 to 2 minutes maximum, and after all the warnings I gave them that this will not automatically lead to immediate calm, the benefit and potential benefits were clear to this group of leaders, who all juggle so many balls in their daily work routine.
+From the team lead to the director, all joined in for 5 minutes, and two rounds of meditation, which blew my mind.
+I was expecting us to be doing 1 to 2 minutes maximum, and after all the warnings I gave them that this will not automatically lead to immediate calm, the immediate benefit and potential benefits of meditating were clear to this group of leaders, who all juggle so many balls in their daily work routine.
 I am grateful every time I get to work with people like this.
 Thanks for trusting this complete meditation autodidact and making for such a great training!